Walney Extension Community Fund Criteria

 - Community facilities.
 This might include capital improvements works to a village halls, community centre, museums, heritage centres and community cafes.

 - Nature conservation and public green space projects.
-This might include projects that create and enhance parks, nature reserves, and community growing schemes.
+This might include projects that create and enhance parks, projects at nature reserves, woodland projects, community wildflower projects, bee conservation, projects to enhance coastal habitat and community growing schemes.